lxcalghost/Snapnik/README.md

 # Snapnik
 ### A script that snaps and uploads screenshots to Teknik.io.

-### Notes
+### Requirements
 - You must use a third party app to bind the script to a keyboard shortcut.
+(FastScripts is the recommended one)
 - You must have imagemagick installed.
+- You must be running Mac.

+### Notes
 - For the time being you can not upload into an account (Teknik does not allow it).
-- You are able to select an area to take a screenshot of.
-- A link will be copied to your clipboard after the screenshot has been uploaded.
+- All images are downscaled for better web use, mainly because of the retina resolution being so big in both scale and filesize.